powsybl/powsybl-core/docs/configuration/modules/table-formatter.md

 # Module table-formatter

-The `table-formatter` module is used to configure the format to display in the console simulation results as tables.
+The `table-formatter` module is used to configure the format to display in the console results as tables.
 It is also used to export data in CSV files.

 ## Properties